zhaxinge/Kenya-Land-Value/README.md

 ### mosaiks/

-This package contains all functions called by the analysis scripts in analysis/ and subfolders therein.
+This package contains all functions called by the analysis scripts in analysis/ and subfolders therein soureced from mosaik-paper.

-- [diagnostics/](code/mosaiks/diagnostics): Functions required to conduct the experiments shown in Figure 3, as well as some supplementary figures.
-- [plotting/](code/mosaiks/plotting): Functions required for generating figures shown in the main text and Supplementary Materials.
-- [solve/](code/mosaiks/solve): Functions required for training prediction models using ridge regression and k-fold cross-validation.
-- [utils/](code/mosaiks/utils): Basic utility tools and functions used throughout various steps in the analysis.
-- [featurization.py](code/mosaiks/featurization.py): Functions required for featurizing satellite imagery.
-- [transforms.py](code/mosaiks/transforms.py): Helper functions that apply some simple QA/QC on our label data prior to regression.
-- [config.py](code/mosaiks/config.py) and [config.R](code/mosaiks/config.R): Configuration files.
-This module contains settings that apply to the entire repository (e.g. file paths), settings that apply to each stage of analysis (e.g. parameters determining the spatial scale of the experiments shown in Figure 3B and C), and settings that apply to each task (e.g. whether to log the outcome variable or not).
-One exists for Python scripts and one for R scripts.